baninho/CarND-P1/writeup_p1.md

 Reusing the last frames' lane line if a lane line could not be indentified may run into issues if this occurs for consecutive frames.

+Problems may occur when changing lanes, once the lane line in the image becomes vertical.

 As seen in the "challenge" video, the algorithm is impacted by the camera mounting position, such that peripheral objects now stay in the scene with the constant ROI mask applied.

 The algorithm also runs into trouble when lane lines are not present.
 Peripheral objects might be identified as lane lines.